Kia Carens MPV

 At a glance

-Less powerful diesel is the best Kia Carens engine for performance and fuel economy
+Less powerful diesel is the best Kia Carens engine for fuel economy

 The Kia Carens doesn’t offer a class-leading drive, but it is comfortable